 Here are some of the main KPIs included in your SEO marketing dashboard:

-Using a PPC marketing dashboard template will help you to easily track and discover short term results on your pay-per-click marketing strategies.
-You can use Google AdWords, Facebook Ads, SEMrush, Double Click Campaign Manager, and Bing Ads to track the success of your PPC campaigns.
+Using a PPC marketing dashboard template will help you to easily track and discover short-term results on your pay-per-click marketing strategies.
+As a digital marketer, you surely use multiple different tools like Google AdWords, Facebook Ads, SEMrush, Double Click Campaign Manager, and Bing Ads to track the success of your PPC campaigns, and with this template, you can track all of them in one dashboard.

 A useful PPC marketing dashboard template will have: